 - Dedicated hosting: With dedicated hosting, a client pays for an entire server.
 Servers have specific amounts of processing power, bandwidth, memory and hard drive space.
 Dedicated hosting can be expensive.

 - Shared hosting: With shared hosting, companies share one server.
 Each user pays for a specific amount of storage space on that server and shares its bandwidth.
 Shared hosting costs less than dedicated hosting.
 However, your website may load more slowly because the shared server supports web traffic for multiple companies.
-If your website exceeds the shared service’s limitations, you’ll likely pay more.
+You’ll likely pay more if your website exceeds the shared service’s limitations.

 Cloud web hosting